-To experience this beauty, you should make your way to the eastern side of Hana.
+To experience this beauty, you should go to the eastern side of Hana.

 Therefore, you will have a small hike along the water’s edge.

-Note* This beach is beautiful as Westward Beach and Zuma Beach in Malibu.
+Note: This beach is as beautiful as Westward Beach and Zuma Beach in Malibu.

 Summing up things from the road to Hana

-In the end, I really need to add that I tried to summate all the best hikes on the road to Hana, but it does not mean they are entire.
+In the end, I really need to add that I tried to sum up all the best hikes on the road to Hana, but it does not mean they are all the same.
 However, keep in mind all of these guides to have the best travel experience.

 - Be sure always to bring enough food and water when going hiking;